balabanmetin/pip-conda-tutorial-diameter/README.md

 `` cd pip-conda-tutorial-diameter``

 Next, install the dependency packages for this tutorial using pip.
-Make sure your Python distribution has `pip` and `conda` installed:
+Make sure your Python distribution has `pip` and `conda` installed.
+For pip:

 ``pip install twine setuptools``

+For conda, download and install the correct [conda version](https://conda.io/projects/conda/en/latest/user-guide/install/index.html).
+Then, install conda-build:

+`` conda install conda-build``

 The application we are creating is [nw_diameter](nw_diameter).
 It is a simple script that takes a newick file as an input and computes its diameter (a.k.a. the largest pairwise tree distance within the tree).